REACH Compliance Requirements: What the EU’s REACH Regulation Means for Your Business

 Once a registration dossier has been submitted to the European Chemicals Agency (ECHA), it is evaluated to ensure that it meets the requirements of the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) Regulation.
 The evaluation process includes an assessment of the hazard and risk information provided, as well as a review of the dossier's completeness and accuracy.

-ECHA may request additional information or testing.
+ECHA may request additional information or test.
 It is important to cooperate with ECHA and provide any additional data that is requested.
 This will help to ensure that the evaluation process is completed as quickly and efficiently as possible.

 4. Communicating Down the Supply Chain